datumorphism/datumorphism.github.io/content/wiki/tools/git.md

 ## Using Git with GUI

-Thare are huge ammounts of git commands!
-What if I don't want to use any of these?
+There are huge amounts of git commands!
+There are also a lot of GUIs if you don't like command line.

 - [GitHub Desktop](https://desktop.github.com/)
 - [GitKraken](https://www.gitkraken.com/)